zammad/zammad-org/src/de/documentation/use/guides/two-factor-auth.md

 To set up a two-factor method, use the wrench icon and follow the steps.

-![Screenshots shows 2FA methods in user profile settings](/screenshots/cypress/usage-guide-2fa.cy.js/2FA-methods-profile.png)
+![Screenshot shows 2FA methods in user profile settings](/screenshots/cypress/usage-guide-2fa.cy.js/2FA-methods-profile.png)

 In a modal dialog, you will be asked to confirm your current password.